 WebTitan On-The-Go (OTG) is a roaming agent used with TitanHQ's WebTitan Cloud platform, the purpose of which is to allow filtering controls to be applied on devices that are not connected to the network.
 For students that means filtering in the classroom, but also at home, or any other location where a student accesses the Internet.

 The roaming agent can be quickly and easily downloaded and installed on laptops as part of the WebTitan set up process.
 It creates a Roaming location within WebTitan Cloud for each laptop or device added to WebTitan Cloud

-If your school has debated the merits of Internet filtering in schools - or you have implemented a solution that lacks the versatility to meet your requirements - speak with us about a free thirty-day trial of WebTitan.
+If your school has debated the merits of Internet filtering in schools - or you have implemented a solution that lacks the versatility to meet your requirements - speak with us about a free fourteen-day trial of WebTitan.
 Our offer gives you the opportunity to evaluate our school Internet filters in your own environment with no costs attached or commitment to continue with our service at the end of the trial.

 What Schools Say About WebTitan

 Ölands Kommunalförbund Deployment of WebTitan DNS Filtering in K-9 Schools.